justinlubin/honeybee/README.md

 1. Run _either_ `./RUN_QUICK_EVAL.sh <NUM_CORES>` (for example, `./RUN_QUICK_EVAL 8`) for the quick evaluation _or_ `./RUN_FULL_EVAL.sh` for the full evaluation.

-_**Tip:** If you run the `RUN_QUICK_EVAL.sh` script and see a message from the operating system that the process was killed, it is likely because the evaluation used too much RAM on your machine.
-Please try decreasing the number of cores that you use for parallelism to reduce the memory footprint of the evaluation and try again._
+_**Tip:** If you run the `RUN_QUICK_EVAL.sh` script and see a message from the operating system in Docker that the process was killed, it is likely because the evaluation [used more RAM than has been allocated to Docker](https://stackoverflow.com/a/50770267).
+Please try running the evaluation again after increasing the amount of RAM that is available to Docker and/or after decreasing the number of cores that you use for parallelism (which reduces the memory footprint)._

 ## Step 3: Verify the claims in the paper